Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iq-K9FY-RT8.md

 ### Transcript

-> oh that's so good can we get weather change, yeah maybe one day i think that's that's not a hard no that one but i don't know if it's gonna come it's always sunny in massage to abv baby
+> oh that's so good can we get weather change, yeah maybe one day I think that's that's not a hard no that one but I don't know if it's gonna come it's always sunny in massage to abv baby